Evaluation of African American Language Bias in Natural Language Generation: Results

-Toxicity scores (\autoref{fig:tox_rem_plot}) show that models tend to remove toxic words when generating both AAL and WME.\footnote{Models are developed to avoid generating toxic or offensive language, so the trend of neutralizing input texts in any dialect is expected.
+Toxicity scores (\autoref{fig:tox_rem_plot}) show that models tend to remove toxic words when generating both AAL and WME\footnote{Models are developed to avoid generating toxic or offensive language, so the trend of neutralizing input texts in any dialect is expected.
 There are notable differences, however, in the extent to which this neutralization occurs.
-The results show that a significantly higher proportion of toxic language is removed when generating WME from AAL than in the reverse direction.} To test whether removal of toxic words contributed to the inability to preserve meaning, we computed both coverage scores and human evaluation scores on two subsets of the data: toxic posts (containing toxic words) and non-toxic posts (those posts without any toxic words).
+The results show that a significantly higher proportion of toxic language is removed when generating WME from AAL than in the reverse direction.}.
+To test whether removal of toxic words contributed to the inability to preserve meaning, we computed both coverage scores and human evaluation scores on two subsets of the data: "toxic" texts (at least one term categorized as offensive) and "non-toxic" texts (no terms categorized as offensive).
 We display these results as the difference in coverage scores and in human judgment scores between model generated AAL and WME as shown in \autoref{fig:tox_rouge_plot} and \autoref{fig:tox_judge_plot}.
 Positive scores indicate that AAL performs better.
 Here we see that human judgments on meaning and tone show that generated WME is worse than generated AAL for both toxic and non-toxic subsets.
 Thus, differences in use of toxic words between input and output cannot be the sole cause for lower scores on meaning and tone.
 This confirms that models have difficulty interpreting features of AAL.
 We note furthermore that gaps in coverage are consistently larger for the non-toxic subsets of the data, demonstrating that the use of profanity and toxic language are also not the primary cause of gaps in coverage metrics.